Pediatric Dental Emergencies – Coppell, TX

 Knocked-Out Permanent Tooth

 Find the tooth if possible and handle it by the crown portion only.
 Avoid touching the root.
 Rinse the tooth with water only and DO NOT use any soap or scrub the tooth unnecessarily.
 Look for any fractures.
 If the tooth is in one piece, do your best to reinsert it into your open socket.
 Once in place, bite down on gauze to keep it preserved in the jaw.
 You can also transport the tooth to a cup of milk or your own saliva.
 If old enough, you can also place the tooth in between your cheek.
 This method is not advised for young children.
-Get to our office right away as time is critical to saving your tooth.
+Get to our dental office right away as time is critical to saving your tooth.

 Knocked-Out Baby Tooth